zhyifei/docs.zh-cn/docs/visual-basic/language-reference/statements/option-keyword-statement.md

 ---
+title: Option <keyword> 语句
-title: 选项<keyword>语句 (Visual Basic) ms.date: 07/20/2015
+ms.date: 07/20/2015
 f1_keywords:
 - vb.option
 helpviewer_keywords:
 - Option keyword [Visual Basic] ms.assetid: 6b2f41c4-2403-43b6-8a14-94a3775e5b47
-ms.openlocfilehash: 96ab02bf61f6b326c3f09615bf19f9e2ecae7e86
+ms.openlocfilehash: 6ac0116b56fac7a5bfdc6545c8570317376791a1
-ms.sourcegitcommit: 9b552addadfb57fab0b9e7852ed4f1f1b8a42f8e
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: zh-CN
-ms.lasthandoff: 04/23/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "61784015"
+ms.locfileid: "74353780"
 ---
-# <a name="option-keyword-statement"></a>选项\<关键字 > 语句
+# <a name="option-keyword-statement"></a>Option \<keyword> Statement
-引入了指定应用于整个源文件编译器选项的语句。
+Introduces a statement that specifies a compiler option that applies to the entire source file.

 ## <a name="remarks"></a>备注
- 编译器选项可以控制是否必须显式声明所有变量，是否收缩类型转换必须是显式的或者是否应作为文本或二进制数量比较字符串。
+ The compiler options can control whether all variables must be explicitly declared, whether narrowing type conversions must be explicit, or whether strings should be compared as text or as binary quantities.

  `Option` 关键字可用于以下上下文中：